X1las/AsSynergy/notes/notes.md

   - Fetch
   - Decode
   - Execute
-    - such as addition, subtraction or comparisons
+    - Such as addition, subtraction, or comparisons
   - Write Back
     - Stores the execution either locally in a register or in global memory